luismf98/TFG/README.md

 # TFG

-Project for the design of a steel manufacturing ontology
+Project for the design of a steel manufacturing ontology using Protégé